Theieyrre/Imgs2PDF/README.md

 # Imgs2PDF

 Simple Python script to read multiple images in a directory to create a multi-page PDF file
+Images can be JPG, JPEG or PNG
+Doesn't support recursive directories

 # How to use

 ## Requirements

-- Python
+- Python3.10+

 Run line below to install dependiencies